NotSuspicious/TAC485-GameEngine/README.md

 # TAC 485 Spring 2026 — Final: Q*bert

-Name: William Zhao
-Email: wzhao029@usc.edu

 A Q*bert clone built on a custom C++20 engine using SDL3 GPU.
-Play as the muskrat, hop around the 28-cube pyramid to flip every tile to the activated color, and dodge the bouncing red balls and the snake that hatches from the SnakeSphere.
+Play as a muskrat, hop around a 28-cube pyramid to flip every tile to the activated color, and dodge the bouncing red balls and the snake that hatches from an egg.

 ## Controls